Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 Does the clinic assist with insurance claims?

-• Support with completing insurance forms
+• Support with insurance form completion

-• Provision of medical reports and invoices
+• Provision of medical reports and itemised invoices

 • Coordination with major insurance providers

-• Guidance on pre-authorisation procedures
+• Guidance on pre-authorisation requirements

 • Assistance with Medisave and Integrated Shield Plans (where applicable)